acoppes/acoppes/site/_drafts/platformer_techniques_in_endless_runner.markdown

 This technique kinda overlap with the previous one.
 The ideas is to check for the ground to be near when the character is falling and the player presses the jump action, if there is ground near, then resets the jump count and performs a jump from where the character is right now.

+Why using both? because this one works well only when there is ground below, the input buffer works well after performing dash or when you are almost over a platform.

 <div class="post-image">
 <video width="400" height="300" controls>
   <source src="/assets/endlessrunner-predict-02.mp4" type="video/mp4">